andrewpaster/mapreduce_million_songs/README.md

 This is an analysis of the [taste profile subset](https://labrosa.ee.columbia.edu/millionsong/tasteprofile) from the [Million Songs Data Set](https://labrosa.ee.columbia.edu/millionsong/).

-MapReduce was used to analyze the similarity between users based on listening habits.
+MapReduce was used to analyze the total plays for each song.
+I also attempted to rank users by similarity, but the iterator for user ratings across songs is too large.

 The data contains:
 * 1,019,318 unique users
 * 384,546 unique songs
 * 48,373,586 rows